 We are delighted to announce the general management of American soprano Latonia Moore.

-Notable career highlights have included the title role in Aida and Liù Turandot at the Royal Opera House, Covent Garden; Aida for Opera Australia; Aida, Cio Cio San Madama Butterfly and Amelia Simon Boccanegra for the Hamburg State Opera; Liù, Cio Cio San and Mimi La bohème at Dresden’s Semperoper; Micaëla Carmen for the New York City Opera; Micaëla, Liù, Elvira Ernani and Lucrezia I due Foscari in Bilbao and Vivetta L’Arlesiana and Fidelia Edgar in Carnegie Hall with the Opera Orchestra of New York.
+Notable career highlights have included the title role in Aida and Liù Turandot at the Royal Opera House, Covent Garden; Aida for Opera Australia; Aida, Cio Cio San Madama Butterfly and Amelia Simon Boccanegra for the Hamburg State Opera; Liù, Cio Cio San and Mimi La bohème at Dresden’s Semperoper; Micaëla Carmen for the New York City Opera; Micaëla, Liù, Elvira Ernani and Lucrezia I due Foscari in Bilbao; Vivetta L’Arlesiana and Fidelia Edgar in Carnegie Hall with the Opera Orchestra of New York and Bess Porgy and Bess with the Berlin Philharmonic Orchestra under Sir Simon Rattle.

 Ms Moore's many awards include the Maria Callas Award as debut artist of the season at the Dallas Opera, the Richard Tucker Foundation Grant (2005), first prize at the Marseilles Competition (2003), first prize in the International Competition dell’Opera in Dresden (2002).